ppy/osu-wiki/wiki/Similar_Games/osu!stream/en.md

 ### Hit circle judgement

-**Hit-circles**
+#### Hit-circles

 - A 300, 100 or 50 from a normal hit circle depending on tap accuracy.
-- Not tapping on the hit circle at all or tap on it too early, a miss will be given.
+- A miss will be given from not tapping on the hit circle at all or tap on it too early.
   - If tapped on it really, really early, the object will shake instead.
 Nothing will happen technically except visually telling that it was tapped too early.

-**Hold-circle**
+#### Hold-circle

 - The judgement of the hold circle depends on the initial tap and the hold time before exploding.
   - 300 if done perfectly.
   - 100 for a less accurate initial hold and holding it properly.
   - 50 for at least, touching it.
   - 30 for every explosion.
-  - Multiplier reset if did not hold the circles properly and Miss for not doing it.
+  - Multiplier reset if did not hold the circles properly and miss for not doing it.

-**Sliders**
+#### Sliders

 - **The judgement for sliders depends on the accuracy of the initial tap**.
 - Sliders consist of slider ticks, which include the start, end and repeat points of the slider.